Ardvb/Pands-Iris-Project-2019/README.md

 #### 2.2.1 describe, median and mode

-I have written Python code ([Iris_data_comparison_pandas.py]((https://github.com/Ardvb/Pands-Iris-Project-2019/blob/master/Iris_data_comparison_pandas.py))) to try and find some interesting information about this data set.
+I have written python code to try and find some interesting features of this data set.
-In this readme I will show my code and the output it returns.
+In this chapter I will show my code and the output it returns.

 First I wanted to get a good look at the data set by visualizing some basic features.